IGNF/validator/README.md

 ## Description

-> This programs allows to validate datasets (a folder containing shapefiles, PDF, etc.) according to a file mapping and a FeatureCatalog.
-It outputs a report describing validation errors and normalized data ready for database integration.
+> This program validates a dataset (a folder containing geodata files and other documents) according to a schema describing the folder structure and the feature catalog.
+It outputs a report containing validation errors and warnings, and normalized data ready for database integration.

-> It has been developed for the [*géoportail de l'urbanisme*](https://www.geoportail-urbanisme.gouv.fr) to validate urbanism data according to [CNIG standards](https://www.geoportail-urbanisme.gouv.fr/standard/) and allow merging in a national database.
+> It has been originally developed for the [Géoportail de l'Urbanisme]((https://www.geoportail-urbanisme.gouv.fr)) to check urban planning documents against CNIG standards in order to produce a nationwide database.

 Ce programme permet de valider et de normaliser les données présentes dans une arborescence de fichiers.
 Ces données peuvent être :